keeffy96/FinalYearProject/README.md

 Using mLab - mLab is the largest cloud MongoDB service in the world.

+Fixed:
+All user types can login
+Added 404 error
+Updated bebras test
+Added user table - Approve + Decline
+Added upload + view files

 Issues:
 I can display pdfs,
 I cant display pptx....
 Onclick it automatically downloads on the users pc, from there they can open...
 Is that ok?

+What is the best way to store answers for babras test?
+Backend or js/jquery

+Who can upload to the db? is it only a super user? or can teachers...
+If they can - Will they just end up uploading theyre own content?

+How is a folder implemented...
+Is theyre a column in the db to specify folder? - then you add files to that folder id?

+Add class
+add student class survey